xoxwgys56/youtube-caption-customizer/README.md

 Summary
 _ 5:30 -> caption 3 (base caption) -> caption 4 (side caption)
 _ 13:45 -> caption 6 (base caption) -> caption 7 (side caption)

+## Issue

+when you use this app with mobile. youtube video is shaked.